 Senior living advisors should also have experience dealing with non-traditional payment options and government aid programs like Support Housing for the Elderly, veteran’s assistance programs and long-term care insurance.
 You can use that experience to ensure you’re taking advantage of all possible options for financial aid.

-While some senior living advisors to require payment, there may be one in your area that offers these services for free.
+While some senior living advisors require payment, there may be one in your area that offers these services for free.
 If you’re currently using an in-home care agency, ask them if they provide senior living advisory services.
-Many companies like that actually do!
+Many companies do.

 So you’ve done all the research, taken tours, and asked for professional help.
 Are you still struggling to find the best senior living facility for you?
 The truth is you could spend the rest of your days stressing over this decision, but, at the end of the day, your gut feeling should help you make the final commitment.